pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 * When the user starts typing on row 10, we might decide that row 10 shouldn’t be indented after all.
 For instance, if the first character the user typed is a closing curly brace (`}`), then Pulsar will immediately decrease the indent level of that line by one level.
 Therefore: **to decide whether to _dedent_ a row, we usually examine the content of the row itself.**

 In TextMate grammars, the decisions to indent and dedent are made by comparing the contents of lines to regular expressions.
 In Tree-sitter grammars, the decisions are made by through query captures — typically captures named `@indent` and `@dedent`.
+Indentation hinting is a two-phase process that corresponds to the bullet points above.

 This is a good starting point for an `indents.scm` for a C-like language: